TheRoyalDragonAdvisor/TheRoyalDragonAdvisor/README.md

    <details>
     <summary><inst>Favourite Colors and Hobbies.</inst></summary>
-    <p>I mostly like Orange, Pink, and Purple. -Its just my choice.
-Im not gay.</p>
+    <p>I mostly like orange, pink, and purple.
+It's just my choice.
+I'm not gay.</p>
     <p>I like watching animals, guns, and dragons.</p>
-    <p>My hobbies are playing, watching, listening music and drawing.</p>
+    <p>My hobbies are playing, watching, listening to music, and drawing.</p>
-    <p>I do not like getting disturbed whenever im watching, drawing and playing.</p>
+    <p>I do not like getting disturbed whenever I'm watching and playing.</p>
-    <p>You are free to whisper me when im listening to music.</p>
+    <p>You are free to whisper to me when I'm listening to music or drawing.</p>